ensembleanalytics/ensembleci/SETUP.md

 The three services, frontend, backend, and CI server should start with healthy logs.

+### Access The Application

+The frontend applications should be available at http://localhost:3000.

+### Port Forwarding

+Github will call the CI server with webhooks whenever new code is checked into your monitored repos.

+Depending on your setup, you may need to setup port forwarding to connect from your public facing router to the server where Timeflow is running.

 ## Self Managed Deployment From Source

 If you would like to deploy from source instead of using Docker, please visit our [contributing guide](CONTRIBUTING.md) for details of how to clone and run the Timeflow repos.

 ## Developer Mode